2016 Peterborough City Council election

-The 2016 Peterborough City Council election took place on 5 May 2016 to elect all members of Peterborough City Council in Cambridgeshire.
+The 2016 Peterborough City Council election took place on 5 May 2016 to elect all members of Peterborough City Council in Cambridgeshire, England.
 This was on the same day as other local elections.

 Following a boundary review, all Peterborough City Council seats were up for election.
 The number of wards reduced from 24 to 22 but the number of seats increased from 57 to 60.

 The Conservatives gained overall control of Peterborough City Council after taking 31 of the 60 seats.

-Results Summary
+Results summary

 Gain/loss column only indicates direct changes in seats that were contested at the last election and does not include seats picked up from newly created wards (new seat wins).